Pay As You Earn (PAYE) form – starter checklist

 The other is a blank copy of the starter checklist that you can download and print so you can complete it by hand.

-You will not be able to save a completed form, so please do keep a copy for your records.
+You will not be able to save a completed online form, so please do keep a copy for your records.